gnikyt/gnikyt.github.io/README.md

 ## Requirements

 * `bash` - For processing and generation.
-* `sed` - For HTML generation support from Markdown.
+* `pandoc` - For HTML generation support from Markdown.
 * `lynx` - For TXT generation support from HTML.
 * `tidy` - For cleaning resulting HTML and XML.